packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

 ~set system login user jnpradmin uid 2005 class super-user authentication ssh-rsa "ssh-rsa ThisIsTheKeyYouJustMadeBecauseYouAreAwesome jnpradmin@AutoMach"~

-Login to each networking device.
-You’ll note there’s no password entry now the the key is complete.
+Login to each networking device and accept the key from the networking device into your known_hosts file.
+You’ll note there’s no password entry now that the key is complete.